Moderustic Aquatic Glassel Fireplace Glass Rocks Propane FireplacesModerustic Aquatic Glassel Fireplace Glass Rocks Propane Fireplaces

 http://www.bizbash.com/losangeles/content/editorial/e12364.php

-We use Starfire in our propane RV Fire pits on the Malibu Beach Party.
+We use Starfire Base Glass in our propane RV Fire pits on the Malibu Beach Party.

 90210 a

-The tables were furnished by www.RriveWorks.com and we furnished the RV Fire Pits.
+The tables were furnished by Rrive Works and we furnished the RV Fire Pits.

 90210 b

 The fire pit below is in Glendale, Arizona at the Renaissance Hotel.
 We installed an electronic ignition with a 30" stainless steel ring.
-The glass use was a clear base with Starfire on top and topped with 42 lbs of Apricot Topper.
-These pictures were taken with the edges still exposed which were covered by a layer of Starfire.
+The glass use was a Clear Base Glass with Starfire Base Glass on top and topped with 42 lbs of Apricot Topper.
+These pictures were taken with the edges still exposed which were covered by a layer of Starfire Base Glass.

 katz 1